fnproject/fdk-java/README.md

 function, but you don't want to pay for execution time while you're waiting for someone else to do their work.

-If this sounds like you, then have a look at the [Cloud Threads quickstart](docs/FnFlowsUserGuide.md).
+If this sounds like you, then have a look at the [Fn Flow quickstart](docs/FnFlowsUserGuide.md).

 # Contributing